-- designing a course to suit the requirements of academics is ranked 10 (46 percent agreed); - designing a course to suit the requirements of government is ranked 11 (38 percent agreed); and - distinctive student achievement is ranked 12 (30 percent agreed).
+- designing a course to suit the requirements of government is ranked 11 (38 percent agreed); and - distinctive student achievement is ranked 12 (30 percent agreed).

 Respondent attitudes (what ought to be) show a different picture.
 Column 5 reveals the attributes in the top 5 mean ranks and column 6 the level of agreement from the respondents.